aws-samples/sample-ambient-listening-demo/README.md

-# Amazon Connect Health — Ambient Clinical Documentation Demo
+# \Ambient Clinical Documentation Demo

 > **Disclaimer**: This sample is provided for demonstration and educational purposes only and is not intended for production use without additional security review and testing.
 The code has not undergone a formal AppSec review.
 Before deploying in a production environment, conduct a thorough security assessment, enable all recommended guardrails, and ensure compliance with your organization's security requirements.